Skip to main content

 Prerequisites

-- A Bolna API key (
+• A Bolna API key (Authorization: Bearer <key>)

-Authorization: Bearer <key>) - A recipient phone number in E.164 format, e.g.
+• A recipient phone number in E.164 format, e.g. +919876543210

-+919876543210 curl, or Python 3, or Node 18+
+• curl, or Python 3, or Node 18+

 Verify your API key

-A quick read-only call confirms the key works and shows your wallet balance and concurrency limit before you spend any credits.A successful response returns your account details:
+A quick read-only call confirms the key works and shows your wallet balance and concurrency limit before you spend any credits.

 Get an agent ID

 Create an agent once in the dashboard (Auto Build is quickest), open it, and copy the agent ID from the URL or the agent settings.
-Then:This is the most reliable way to finish the quickstart, because the full agent configuration is large.
+Then:

 Place the call

-call-disconnected event the instant the line drops, then a final completed event a few seconds later once duration, cost, recording, and the AI call summary are finalized — so wait for completed (or a hard-failure status like no-answer, busy, failed) rather than stopping at call-disconnected, or you’ll read a half-populated payload with conversation_duration: 0.
-The completed execution includes the full transcript, recording URL, duration, cost breakdown, and extracted_data.Completed execution (truncated)
+Poll the execution until it finishes.
+Bolna fires a call-disconnected event the instant the line drops, then a final completed event a few seconds later once duration, cost, recording, and the AI call summary are finalized — so wait for completed (or a hard-failure status like no-answer, busy, failed) rather than stopping at call-disconnected, or you’ll read a half-populated payload with conversation_duration: 0.
+The completed execution includes the full transcript, recording URL, duration, cost breakdown, and extracted_data.

 Alternative: receive results via webhook

 Polling is fine for a quickstart, but in production you don’t want to hammer the API.
-Instead, give your agent awebhook_url and Bolna will POST the execution payload to your server as the call progresses — same JSON shape as Step 4.
+Instead, give your agent a webhook_url and Bolna will POST the execution payload to your server as the call progresses — same JSON shape as Step 4.

 Stand up a public endpoint

-200 quickly.
-For local testing, run a small receiver and expose it with a tunnel:Attach the webhook to your agent
+Your endpoint must be publicly reachable over HTTPS and return 200 quickly.
+For local testing, run a small receiver and expose it with a tunnel:

-call-disconnected fires the instant the line drops (with conversation_duration: 0, no recording, no summary), then completed arrives a few seconds later with the finalized duration, cost, recording_url, and extracted_data.
+Bolna sends several POSTs per call as the status changes.
+Two land near the end: call-disconnected fires the instant the line drops (with conversation_duration: 0, no recording, no summary), then completed arrives a few seconds later with the finalized duration, cost, recording_url, and extracted_data.
 Treat completed as “call is done” — along with hard-failure statuses (no-answer, busy, failed).
 The same URL may also receive in-progress / pre-call webhooks; tell them apart by status.
-See Webhooks.Run the whole flow as one script
+See Webhooks.

-The complete, dependency-free Python script runs all four steps end to end:--dry-run to print the exact request bodies without making any network calls.
+The complete, dependency-free Python script runs all four steps end to end:

 Next steps